Skip to Content

 Dandruff Shampoo

-When you mix equal parts of baking soda with dandruff shampoo, you get a perfect pasty goo that helps get rid of hair color on grey hair.
-Apply it to your hair and let it sit for at least 30 minutes.
-Then rinse it out and wash with a normal shampoo.
+When you mix equal parts of baking soda with dandruff shampoo, you get a paste that can help fade hair color on grey hair.
+Apply it to damp hair and let it sit for 20 to 30 minutes.
+Then rinse well and wash with a normal shampoo.

 Vitamin C

-If you have a few extra pills of vitamin C lying around, crush them into a powder and mix them into shampoo or dishwashing liquid until you have a thick viscous mixture.
-Leave it in your hair for a maximum of 10 minutes and rinse it out.
+If you have a few extra vitamin C tablets, crush them into a fine powder and mix them into shampoo or dishwashing liquid until you get a thick paste.
+Work it through damp hair for up to 10 minutes, then rinse well and condition.

 Hot Oil

-Hot olive, coconut, or avocado oil can also help remove dark hair color from grey hair.
-Heat about ½ cup of oil (or more if needed) on the stove or microwave until it’s hot to the touch, but not so hot that it can burn your scalp.
+Warm olive, coconut, or avocado oil can also help loosen dark hair color from grey hair.
+Warm about ½ cup of oil (more if needed) until it feels comfortable on skin.

-Coat your hair thoroughly, wrap it in plastic wrap, and then cover it with a towel to catch any drips.
-Leave it in for about 30 minutes, and repeat every 2-3 days until the color is removed to your satisfaction.
+Coat your hair well, wrap it in plastic wrap, then cover with a towel to catch drips.
+Leave it in for about 30 minutes.
+Repeat every 2 to 3 days until the color looks softer and lighter.